FAQ: Orientation

 Should I bring money to Orientation?

 Yes.
-It would be a great idea to bring money for meals, snacks, and beverages during the program.
-Even though vouchers will be provided for lunch and dinner during Orientation, it's still a good idea to have extra money on hand in case you need it for additional food or refreshments during your time here on campus.
+It would be a great idea to bring money for meals, snacks, and beverages during the session.
+Some meals will be provided during Orientation so it's still a good idea to have extra money on hand in case you need it for additional food or refreshments during your time here on campus.
 Also, Barnes & Noble at Mississippi State will be open throughout the program, as well, for textbook pre-orders, MSU apparel and other items.

 What should I bring to Orientation?